richgong/opendns-updater/README.md

 ## Configuration

-Create a config file called `config.in` in the same directory
+Create a config file called `config.ini` in the same directory:

 	[Main]
 	label: YourNetworkLabel